knelli2/spectre/docs/Installation/Installation.md

 2. Retrieve the Docker image (you may need `sudo` in front of this command)
    ```
-   docker pull sxscollaboration/spectrebuildenv:latest
+   docker pull sxscollaboration/spectre:demo
    ```
 3. Start the Docker container (you may need `sudo`)
    ```
-   docker run -v SPECTRE_ROOT:SPECTRE_ROOT --name CONTAINER_NAME \
+   docker run -v $HOME/:$HOME/ --name spectre_demo \
-              -i -t sxscollaboration/spectrebuildenv:latest /bin/bash
+              -i -t sxscollaboration/spectre:demo /bin/bash
    ```
-   - `-v SPECTRE_ROOT:SPECTRE_ROOT` binds the directory SPECTRE_ROOT outside the
-   container to SPECTRE_ROOT inside the container.
-In this way, files in the SPECTRE_ROOT on your host system (outside the container) become accessible within the container through the directory SPECTRE_ROOT inside the container.
-If you wonder why the same SPECTRE_ROOT needs to be used for both inside and outside the container, which is why `SPECTRE_ROOT` is repeated in the command above with seperated by a colon, please see one of the notes below regarding `-v` flag.
+   - `-v $HOME/:$HOME/` binds your home directory outside the container to the same path inside the container.
+In this way, files in your home directory on your host system (outside the container) become accessible within the container through the same absolute path inside the container.
+Mounting your home directory is a choice.
+You could mount a different directory outside the container to a different path inside the container.
+For more advanced options, see the options for the `-v` flag.
-   - The `--name CONTAINER_NAME` is optional, where CONTAINER_NAME is a name of your choice.
+   - The `--name spectre_demo` is optional.
 If you don't name your container, docker will generate an arbitrary name.
    - On macOS you can significantly increase the performance of file system operations by appending the flag `:delegated` to `-v`, e.g.
-   `-v SPECTRE_ROOT:SPECTRE_ROOT:delegated` (see
+   `-v $HOME/:$HOME/:delegated` (see
    https://docs.docker.com/docker-for-mac/osxfs-caching/).
+   - The `-i` flag is for interactive mode, which will drop you into the container.
    - It can be useful to expose a port to the host so you can run servers such as [Jupyter](https://jupyter.org/index.html) for accessing the Python bindings (see \ref spectre_using_python) or a Python web server to view the documentation.
 To do so, append the `-p` option, e.g. `-p 8000:8000`.
+   - It can also be useful to open a different port so you can run a paraview server (v5.10.1 required) inside the container.
+Do this by adding `-p 11111:11111` to the above command.
+(This port flag can be chained with the previous port flag for jupyter notebooks so you can have both ports connected at the same time)

    You will end up in a bash shell in the docker container, as root (you need to be root).
-   Within the container, the files in SPECTRE_ROOT are available and Charm++ is installed in `/work/charm_7_0_0`.
+   Within the container, SpECTRE is installed in `/work/spectre` and Charm++ is installed in `/work/charm_7_0_0`.
 For the following steps, stay inside the docker container as root.
 4. Proceed with [building SpECTRE](#building-spectre).